regenix/regenix/README.md

  * `src/*` - other packages of sources
 * `tests/` - sources of unit and functional tests
 * `assets/` - local asset directory of your app

+---

+### Hello World

+Create a new controller inhereted by `regenix\mvc\Controller` class in `controllers` namespace and define a public non-static method inside like this:

+    namespace controllers;

+    use regenix\mvc\Controller;

+    class MainCtrl extends Controller {

+      public function index(){
+        // and here output "hello world"
+        $this->renderText("Hello World!");
+      }
+    }

+Next, define a new pattern in the routing of your project `conf/route`.
+Add a new line there:

+    GET   /helloworld     MainCtrl.index

+That is it.
+Now, you can open your browser, go to the url `http://localhost/helloworld` and you can see the output of "Hello World".